Triplo Press grades music based on four basic criteria:

 ...a very valuable piece to own. ...a welcomed work for trumpet ensembles.
 Very popular for audiences everywhere, trumpeters are fortunate to have this piece now for our instrument.
 With relatively little rehearsal time or preparation, the adaptation may be received with thunderous acclamation.

+For seven B-flat trumpets and two flugelhorns.
 An easy, very melodic setting with colorful use of chords and voicings.
 A very popular arrangement.

 ITG Journal, December, 1990, page 27: